sli857/InvoTech_Inventory-Management-System/README.md

 ### Test Methods

 - `findAllTest()`: Tests the `findAll()` method of `ShipRepository`.
-  It creates some ships, invokes the method, and checks if the returned list is not null and contains three items.
+  It invokes the method and checks if the returned list is not null and contains three items.
 - `findByItemIdTest()`: Tests the `findByItemId()` method of `ShipRepository`.
-  It creates ships, invokes the method with a specific item ID, and checks if the returned list is not null and contains two items.
+  It invokes the method with a specific item ID, and checks if the returned list is not null and contains two items.
 - `findByShipmentIdTest()`: Tests the `findByShipmentId()` method of `ShipRepository`.
-  It creates ships, invokes the method with a specific shipment ID, and checks if the returned list is not null and contains one item.
+  It invokes the method with a specific shipment ID, and checks if the returned list is not null and contains one item.
 - `findByItemIdAndShipmentIdTest()`: Tests the `findByItemIdAndShipmentId()` method of `ShipRepository`.
-  It creates ships, invokes the method with specific item and shipment IDs, and checks if the returned lists are not null and contain one item each.
+  It invokes the method with specific item and shipment IDs, and checks if the returned lists are not null and contain one item each.

 ### Helper Methods